pauvilella/utils/setup/how-to-setup-my-mac.md

    - Allow the permissions it requires, and open the app.
    - Go to the settings and set it to `Launch on login` and `Check for updates automatically`.
 2. Install Visual Studio Code: https://code.visualstudio.com/download
+   - Open it, allow permissions and login with the Github account.
 3. Install Docker Desktop: https://www.docker.com/products/docker-desktop/
 4. Install XCode from the Apple Store.
 5. Install Apple Developer app from the Apple Store.